 News from Wallace House

-Ann Arbor, MI - The Knight-Wallace Fellows program at the University of Michigan has named 12 American and eight international journalists for the academic year 2013-2014.
+The Knight-Wallace Fellows program at the University of Michigan has named 12 American and seven international journalists for the 2013-2014 academic year.
 The group is the 40th to be offered fellowships by the University.

 While on leave from regular duties, Knight-Wallace Fellows pursue customized sabbatical studies and attend twice-weekly seminars at Wallace House, a gift from the late newsman Mike Wallace and his wife Mary.
-The program also includes training in narrative writing and multi-platform journalism.
-News tours for the KWF group to Edmonton (Alberta), Buenos Aires, Sao Paulo and Istanbul are an integral part of the program.
+The program also includes training in narrative writing, multi-platform journalism and entrepreneurial enterprise.
+News tours for the KWF group to Buenos Aires, Sao Paulo and Istanbul are arranged by host news organizations.

 Knight-Wallace Fellows receive a stipend of $70,000 for the eight-month academic year plus full tuition and healthcare insurance.
-The program is entirely funded through endowment gifts by foundations, news organizations and individuals committed to improving the quality of information reaching the public.
+Funding is entirely from endowment gifts by foundations, news organizations and individuals committed to improving the quality of information reaching the public.

 Petra Bartosiewicz, writer (Harper’s, LA Magazine, The New York Times); The institutionalization of the War on Terror